ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

 Bundle is just a directory with suffix ".app" which magically converts it to the "bundle" where real executable is inside `Contents/MacOS/` directory, it's library dependencies live in `Frameworks/` directory and other resources in other appropriate places (`Resources/` or `PlugIns`).

-To understand which dependencies does your `HelloWorld` executable have, you can use `otool` command line utility (part of XCode):
+To understand which dependencies does your `HelloWorld` executable have, you can use `otool` command line utility (part of XCode) with parameter `-L`:

     > otool -L HelloWorld.app/Contents/MacOS/HelloWorld